fungenomics/HGG-oncohistones/code/01C-ependymal_cells.md

-In the two H3.1K27M samples with high ependymal content, cNMF independently identified a gene program among malignant cells which is most highly activate in these ependymal-like cells:
+In the two H3.1K27M samples with high ependymal content, cNMF independently identified a gene program among malignant cells which is most highly activated in these ependymal-like cells: